Bamako: Geography

 Road in Bamako.
 Kuluba hill, with the Presidential Palace, is in the background.

 Originally, the city developed on the northern side of the river, but as it grew, bridges were developed to connect the north with the south.
 The first of these was the Pont des Martyrs (2-lane with two pedestrian sections) and the King Fahd Bridge (four-lane with two motorcycle and two pedestrian sections).
 Additionally, a seasonal causeway between the eastern neighborhoods of Sotuba and Misabugu was inherited from colonial times (alternated traffic on one lane with five crossing sections).
 The Sotuba Causeway (Chaussée submersible de Sotuba in French, and Babilikoroni in Bamanankan) is typically under water from July to January.
-A third bridge (1.4 km long, 24 m wide, four-lane with two motorcycle and two pedestrian sections) is being built at the same location to reduce downtown congestion, notably by trucks.
+A third bridge (1.4 km long, 24 m wide, four-lane with two motorcycle and two pedestrian sections) was built at the same location in 2011 in partnership with the Chinese government to reduce downtown congestion, notably by trucks.

 Climate

 Under the Köppen climate classification, Bamako features a tropical savanna climate (Köppen Aw).
 Located in the Sudano-Sahelian zone, Bamako is very hot on average all year round with the hottest months being between March and May.
 The mildest months are between November and February.
 During the dry season, rainfall is scarce: virtually none falls between November and April due to the dominance of the Saharan anticyclone and the dry trade winds.
 The rainy season occurs in the summer with the peak occurring with a few storms beginning in May, then transitioning to the monsoon from June to October.